-More recently, USB 3.1 has also been released.
-USB 3.1 has a data transfer rate of 10,000 Mbps.
+More recently, USB 3.1 has also been released and has a data transfer rate of 10,000 Mbps.
 This is twice as fast as USB 3.0 and twenty times as fast as USB 2.0.

-USB 2.0 has a total of 4 connector wires while USB 3.0 has a total of 9.
-It is the presence of these 5 additional wires that increases the bandwidth of USB 3.0 by permitting two-way communications simultaneously.
+USB 2.0 has a total of four connector wires, while USB 3.0 has a total of 9.
+It is the presence of these five additional wires that increases the bandwidth of USB 3.0 by permitting two-way communications simultaneously.

 The superior performance of USB 2.0 vs 3.0 has caused an increase in popularity for the USB 3.0 USB drives.
 Many of our clients are opting for a USB 3.0 upgrade.